fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 ```
 The expected error is `The FybrikApplication "taxonomy-test" is invalid: spec.appInfo.intent: Invalid value: "Marketing": spec.appInfo.intent must be one of the following: "Customer Behavior Analysis", "Customer Support", "Fraud Detection"`.
 Thus, no FybrikApplication CRD was created.

 To fix this, a new intent with `Marketing` value should be added to the taxonomy.
-Add a new value of "Marketing" in `custom-taxonomy.json` file in `intent` property to look like this:
+Add a new value of "Marketing" in `custom-taxonomy.json` file in `intent` property as follows:

 ```
 "intent": {